PX4/PX4-user_guide/en/assembly/quick_start_cuav_v5_nano.md

 Connect the 6pin connector of the *HW\_PM* module to the flight control `Power` interface.

 > **Warning** The supplied power module is unfused (see [this issue](../flight_controller/cuav_v5_nano.md#issue_pm_unfused)).
+   - Power **must** be turned off while connecting peripherals.
+   - Improper wiring can lead to *personal harm* or equipment damage!

 ![quickstart](../../assets/flight_controller/cuav_v5_nano/connection/v5_nano_quickstart_06.png)

-> **Note** The power module does not supply the output rail.
+> **Note** The power module is not a power source for peripherals connected to the PWM outputs.
-  If you're connecting servos/actuators directly of this rail you will need to separately power it using a BEC.
+  If you're connecting servos/actuators you will need to separately power them using a BEC.

 ## Telemetry System (Optional)